 - Ukrainian refugees must have proof of residence in the Netherlands.
 This is a sticker in their passport or a card (also known as the O-document).
 They must apply for this proof of residence from the IND.

-Does someone have a temporary residence permit in Ukraine?
+Does a (possible) employee have a temporary residence permit in Ukraine?
 For example, for work or study.
 Then the normal asylum procedure applies.
-The employee may not keep working for you.
-Read more about this (in Dutch).
+The employee may work for you for the time being.
+For this group, the temporary protection ended on 4 September 2023.
+But they may continue to use the rights until there is a ruling from the Council of State.
+Read more about the Temporary Protection on the IND website.

 Hiring Ukrainian refugees